-[^] Deemed interested by virtue of its interest in ASCSB, a wholly-owned subsidiary.
+[^] Deemed interested by virtue of its interest in ASCSB, a wholly-owned subsidiary, pursuant to Section 8 of the Companies Act 2016.

-+ Deemed interested by virtue of his substantial shareholdings in ASB.
++ Deemed interested by virtue of his substantial shareholdings in ASB, pursuant to Section 8 of the Companies Act 2016.